jacksonrayhamilton/murphy/README.md

 # Murphy.js

+*A functional interface for information hiding and inheritance.*

+> **Murphy's Law:** If there are two or more ways to do something, and one of
+> those ways can result in a catastrophe, then someone will do it.

 JavaScript does not provide an effective mechanism for encapsulating data.

 "Classes" (and, in ECMAScript 6, the `class` keyword) do not provide syntactic